 Samantha and Simon are in love.
 They have been dating and believe that moving in together is the next best step to seeing if this relationship is really going to work.
 They do that for a year and everything is peachy keen.
-They decide to get married because living together, or "playing house" as we will call it here, worked so well.
+So they decided to get married because living together worked so well.

-They have a medium sized wedding, go on a honeymoon, it is glorious!
-They come home and figure now its business as usual, only its not....
-Even though they have the same jobs, live in the same house, have the same friends, something is very different and they don’t know what!
-They don’t talk about it, at leat not with eachother.
-They are both pretty preoccupied with their careers, in fact they start talking to their friends outside of the marriage more than each other because neither wants the other to get wind that something doesn’t feel right.
+They have a medium-sized wedding and go on a honeymoon, it is glorious!
+They come home and figure now it’s business as usual, only it’s not… Even though they have the same jobs, live in the same house, and have the same friends, something is very different and they don’t know what!
+They don’t talk about it, at least not with each other.
+They are both pretty preoccupied with their careers, in fact, they start talking to their friends outside of the marriage more than each other because neither wants the other to get wind that something doesn’t feel right.

-In the moment they said their vows, each individual’s value system, life experiences, concepts, principles all shifted and altered and the relationship altered along with them.
-In fact their experience of living together before they got married and after was completely different which is why I like to say people who are living together are playing house, because it gets a whole lot more real when you say “I do”.
+In the moment they said their vows, each individual’s value system, life experiences, concepts, and principles all shifted and altered.
+The relationship altered along with them.
+In fact, their experience of living together before they got married and after was completely different.
+People who are living together are playing house because life gets a whole lot more real when you say “I do”.

-What's missing?
-Playing house is well and good, but preparing for the change that the marriage commitment inevitably drives involves a combination of exploring generational ideas about marriage, as well as establishing a shared vision, exploring values and principles, and gaining clarity on how each individual will manage change in each other and the relationship as they inevitably occur.
-Last but not least, a shared understanding of what love is and how to apply it to life will ultimately be what carries couples through the relationship transitions of marriage and beyond.
+Playing house is well and good.
+Preparing for the change that the marriage commitment inevitably drives involves exploring generational ideas about marriage.
+Also, establishing a shared vision.
+Exploring values and principles.
+Not to mention gaining clarity on how each individual will manage changes in each other and the relationship as they inevitably occur.
+Last but not least, a shared understanding of what love is and how to apply it to life.
+These will ultimately be what carries couples through the relationship transitions of life after the wedding and beyond.